 The Tractive LTE GPS dog tracker is a GPS tracker that uses the LTE cellular network for tracking.
 You can set up a geofence zone and receive live alerts as soon as your dog leaves the designated area.
 The app also enables you to see a full history of the locations your dog has visited, so you can see where he goes when he gets out and potentially use this information to help prevent further escapes.

 The activity monitor also allows you to monitor your dog’s activity level and determine whether he needs more or less exercise.
-The tracker is moderately priced, but it does require a minimum 1-year subscription to activate and use the LTE tracking features.
+The tracker is moderately priced, and you can choose subscription lengths as short as one month, allowing you to test the service without committing to a full year.
+The trackers also automatically update every 2 minutes, allowing you to find your escaped dog quickly.
+Even better, if you activate the live mode, the updates are instant.

 7. FitBark GPS Dog Tracker